wez0421/xivtools/README.md

 for various bits of help along the way.

 ### Features
-Talan is still in alpha but already has a fairly solid set of features
+Talan is in its first beta, but already has a fairly solid set of features
-- It can craft any number of a given item as long as the materials are NQ.
-- It crafts faster than FFXIV's own macro interface because it can optimize for the GCD timing and the amount of time its own processing takes.
+- It has a working GUI that allows a user to queue up tasks made up of any number of crafts with different configurations.
+This includes items that can be crafted by multiple jobs, and collectable turn-ins.
+- When not running in 'slow mode' it can overall craft at a competitive speed compared to pressing macros.
+As betas progress, this is expected to speed up significantly, shaving multiple seconds off a given craft.
 - It needs no action keybinds, it operates entirely through the text interface.
 - It can parse any variation of FFXIV macros (quoted, unquoted, with wait, without wait)
 - It can change gearsets to allow chaining of commands and crafts.
-- It can craft collectable items.
 - It will use both NQ and HQ materials, prioritizing NQ.
-- It verifies item names via Garlandtools.
+- It uses XIVapi.com to lookup and configure crafts.

+### Caveats
+- Right now Talan assumes the basic keybinds for Confirm, Cancel, Up, Down, Left, Right, Backward, and Forward are default.
+If necessary, these can be changed in `xiv/src/ui.rs`.
+- The UI is fininky, so it's best to run the game in windowed mode and minimize it before starting a run of tasks to ensure you can't mistakenly alter the modality of the game's UI.
+Even moving the mouse over the window can interrupt the game's idea of which input method is being used.

 ### Roadmap
 Talan is still under active development with the following roadmap in mind:
-- Verifying all abilities in macros are valid.
-- Setting appropriate role actions if a macro requires them.
+- Configuring Role Actions if they are found in a macro.
-- Determine crafting prerequisites and adding them to the task queue.
+- Automatically adding prereq crafts to the list.
-- Allowing default macros to be assigned to difficulty tiers / progress requirements.
-- Building a web interface for using the tool.

 ### Usage
-Right now Talan is driven via a command line interface and is not distributed as a binary.
+Talan is largely controlled via the GUI.
+Run with -v, -vv, or -vvv for various amounts of debug info.

 To use it you will first need to install Rust via the [installation instructions](https://www.rust-lang.org/en-US/install.html).
-If given the option, you need the beta/2018 channel.
+If given the option, you need the 2018 channel.
 Building Talan is a standard rust affair of:

 ```
-chris@macbook ~/src/talan (master) $ cargo build
+Chris@DESKTOP ~/src/xivtools (beta) $ cargo build --release
+   Compiling talan v0.5.0 (C:\Users\Chris\src\xivtools\talan)
-    Finished dev [unoptimized + debuginfo] target(s) in 0.24s
+    Finished release [optimized] target(s) in 4.01s
-chris@macbook ~/src/talan (master) $ ./target/debug/talan -h
+Chris@DESKTOP ~/src/xivtools (beta) $ ./target/release/talan.exe -h
-Talan 0.5.0
-Christopher Anderson <chris@nullcode.org>
+Ventures

 USAGE:
-    talan [FLAGS] [OPTIONS] <macro file> <item name>
+    talan.exe [FLAGS] [SUBCOMMAND]

 FLAGS:
-        --collectable    Item(s) will be crafted as collectable
     -h, --help       Prints help information
-    -d                   Increase delay between actions and UI navigation.
-Recommended with higher latency or input lag.
-                         [UNIMPLEMENTED]
+    -s, --slow       Run with a longer delay between UI actions.
+Recommended for slower computers.
     -V, --version    Prints version information

-OPTIONS:
-    -c <count>               Number of items to craft [default: 1]
-    -g <gearset>             Gearset to use for this crafting task. [default: 0]
-    -i <recipe_index>        For recipes which have multiple search results this offset is used to determine the
-                             specific recipe to use.
-Offsets start at 0 for the first recipe in search results and
-                             increment by one for each recipe down. [default: 0]

-ARGS:
-    <macro file>    Path to the file containing the XIV macros to use
-    <item name>     Name of the item to craft
+    -v               Log level to use.
+Multiple can be used

+SUBCOMMANDS:
+    debug1
+    debug2
+    help      Prints this message or the help of the given subcommand(s)
 ```

+debug1 and debug2 exist as subcommands to check if Talan can control the UI.